Fast, efficient, header-only C++ Telegram bot API library using FastCGI.

 - Uploading files

-- Native types for contacts, user profile photos & locations (but can be accessed manually through the json)
+- Native types for contacts & locations (but can be accessed manually through the json)

 - Native functions to send files of any kind

-- Native functions to edit messages, kick, ban or unban chat members or leave a chat (but these actions can be performed manually by sending the json yourself).
+- Native functions to edit and delete messages (but these actions can be performed manually by sending the json yourself).

 All Telegram API types and methods not mentioned above.